 Upon completion of the newly realigned tailrace and permanent tailrace fish barrier at the Wallowa Falls Hydroelectric Project, a side-channel directly below the tailrace discharge outlet was identified as being susceptible to unplanned Project induced dewatering events.
-Under normal water years, the side-channel in question may lose connectivity to the main channel of the West Fork Wallowa River as it recedes to base flow, and may naturally go dry.
-With new construction recently completed, the Project tailrace now will provide some flow to the sidechannel even at times of hydraulic loss of connectivity with the West Fork Wallowa River.
+Under normal water years, the side-channel in question may lose connectivity to the main channel of the West Fork Wallowa River as it recedes to base flow and may naturally go dry.
+With construction complete, the Project tailrace now will provide some flow to the side-channel even at times of loss of hydraulic connectivity with the West Fork Wallowa River.
 Under this scenario, in the event of an unplanned unit trip with subsequent headgate closure at the Wallowa Falls Project, the side-channel could now unexpectedly dewater.
 Potential impacts of this possible event are exacerbated during the bull trout and kokanee spawn timeframe, as redds that may have been excavated earlier would then become desiccated.